How to Become a Nursery Teacher: A Comprehensive Guide

 c) Creativity

-Nursery teachers need to come up with engaging and innovative activities to keep children interested and motivated.
+Nursery practitioners need to devise engaging and innovative activities to keep children interested and motivated.

-From lesson planning to managing classroom activities, organization is crucial for a smooth-running classroom.
+From lesson planning to managing classroom activities, organisation is crucial for a smoothly run classroom.

 e) Problem-Solving Abilities